Who got the nod? The complete list of 2025 Oscar nominations

 But the nominations continued as scheduled on Thursday, with the divisive, experimental musical Emilia Perez grabbing the most nods.

-One of its 13 nominations was a history maker: Karla Sofia Gascon has become the first transgender woman ever honoured in the best actress category.
+One of its 13 nominations was a history-maker: Karla Sofia Gascon has become the first transgender woman ever honoured in the Best Actress category.

 In the film, she plays a former cartel boss who secretly undergoes gender-affirming surgery and reinvents herself as a humanitarian in modern-day Mexico.